 For LGBTI individuals/couples there are a number of viable routes that can be considered when achieving parenthood is the goal.
 Assisted Reproductive Technology (ART) is one of them.

 ART is increasingly being used to enable LGBTI people to have their own children.
 It is important to remember that this doesn’t necessarily mean that they are infertile or have a fertility problem; however, in some cases LGBTI couples/individuals may learn that they have a fertility problem after starting the family-building process with ART.

 In this section, we provide general information about some of the family building options that may be available for the LGBTI community – select an option below to learn more.

-Please note: all treatment procedures are carried out in our RTAC (Reproductive Technology Accreditation Committee) accredited fertility clinics, where gametes (eggs/sperm) and embryos are also stored.
+PLEASE NOTE: All treatment procedures are carried out at City Fertility in our RTAC (Reproductive Technology Accreditation Committee) accredited fertility clinics, where gametes (eggs/sperm) and embryos are also stored.

 The term infertility is used when the biological ability of an individual to contribute to conception is diminished or absent.
 However, this term is generally used if a heterosexual couple has failed to conceive after 12 months of regular unprotected intercourse.

 Infertility can happen if there are problems with the normal functioning of the male or female reproductive system.
 At times the cause of infertility is unexplained (“idiopathic” infertility).

 LGBTI individuals/couples may learn that they have a fertility problem after starting the family-building process with Assisted Reproductive Technology (ART).

 In recent years the trend for delaying starting a family has led to increasing infertility rates, with age being the most common and significant fertility factor in females.
 However, there are a number of other factors that can play a part in causing infertility: